A Guide to Neuro Physical Therapy

 - What to Expect from Your Physical Therapist

-- Is Virtual Physical Therapy Appropriate for a Head or Brain Injury?
+- Is Virtual Physical Therapy Appropriate for a Head, Spinal Cord, or Brain Injury?

-- How to Optimize Your Brain (and Head) Health
+- How to Optimize Your Brain and Spinal Cord Health

 - Getting the Care You Need: Is It Time?

-To understand how physical therapy can help patients with neurological deficits and other issues related to the head, it's important to first understand a little bit about the brain (and head) and how it works.
+To understand how neurological physical therapy can help patients with neurological deficits, it's important first to understand a little bit about the brain (and head) and how it works.

 The brain is made up of billions of cells called neurons, which send and receive electrical signals.
 These signals allow us to think, feel, and move.
 The brain is also divided into different regions, each responsible for specific functions.